Arkansas Democrat-Gazette

 The Arkansas Democrat-Gazette is the newspaper of record in the U.S. state of Arkansas, printed in Little Rock with a northwest edition published in Lowell.
-It is distributed for sale in all 75 of Arkansas' counties.
+It is distributed for sale in all 75 of Arkansas's counties.

 By virtue of one of its predecessors, the Arkansas Gazette (founded in 1819), it claims to be the oldest continuously published newspaper west of the Mississippi River.
 The original print shop of the Gazette is preserved at the Historic Arkansas Museum in Little Rock.

 History

 Early years

 The history of the Arkansas Democrat-Gazette goes back to the earliest days of territorial Arkansas.
 William E. Woodruff arrived at the territorial capital at Arkansas Post in late 1819 on a dugout canoe with a second-hand wooden press.
 He cranked out the first edition of the Arkansas Gazette on November 20, 1819, 17 years before Arkansas became a state.
-Early in its history the Gazette scrupulously avoided political involvement or endorsement.
+The Gazette scrupulously avoided political involvement or endorsement early in its history.

-In 1821 the territorial capital was moved to Little Rock, and Woodruff moved his Gazette along with it.
-The Gazette led the campaign for Arkansas statehood which was accomplished in 1836 and constantly promoted new immigration to the state.
+In 1821, the territorial capital was moved to Little Rock, and Woodruff moved his Gazette along with it.
+The Gazette led the campaign for Arkansas statehood, accomplished in 1836, and constantly promoted new immigration.

 The Gazette supported Texas independence and called for volunteers from Arkansas to assist the Texans and supported the Mexican–American War.
-In the 1840s Woodruff lost control of the paper and established a competing paper, the Arkansas Democrat (not related to the later Democrat).
+In the 1840s, Woodruff lost control of the paper and established a competing paper, the Arkansas Democrat (unrelated to the later Democrat).

-In 1850, after the Gazette had briefly failed under its new owners, Woodruff regained control and combined it with his Democrat as the Arkansas State Gazette and Democrat.
-Later in the 1850s, under another owner, the name was shortened to the Arkansas State Gazette.
+In 1855, editor Christopher C. Danley and Solon Borland took ownership of the newspaper, turning it into a mouthpiece for the Know Nothing party.

-Civil War era
+American Civil War era

-The Gazette struggled through the early Civil War years facing financial problems and shortages of supplies.
-The Gazette had initially been pro-Union but altered its position after Lincoln's call for troops, much like Arkansas as a whole.
+The Gazette struggled through the early American Civil War, facing financial problems and shortages of supplies.
+The Gazette had initially been pro-United States but altered its position after U.S. President Abraham Lincoln called for a 75,000-man militia, much like Arkansas.

-In 1863 Little Rock fell to Union troops and the Gazette suspended publication until May 1865 while Federal authorities used the presses for their own publications.
+In 1863, U.S. troops recaptured Little Rock, and the Gazette suspended publication until May 1865, while U.S. authorities used the presses for publications.